Bridgeway Partners Blog

 Confronting the Rise of Authoritarian Leadership Now

 The re-election of Donald Trump challenges us to understand why authoritarian leadership has become more popular – especially in developed countries with long democratic traditions.
-By deepening our insight into why this trend is growing, we gain deeper clarity about what we can do to shift this trend.
+By deepening our insight into why this trend is growing, we gain deeper clarity about what we can do to shift it.

 The following systems framework helps us develop this understanding.
-More specifically, it shows how growing wealth inequality, racial tension, climate change, and authoritarian leadership are not only inter-connected but also feed on each other.
+More specifically, it shows how increases in wealth inequality, identity-driven politics, climate change, and authoritarian leadership are not only inter-connected but also feed on each other.
 Recognizing these dynamics helps us reshape them.
 The post concludes with what we can do individually and collectively to reverse these trends.

 The Growth of Wealth Inequality